 These foods can be fed to your hedgehog in addition to dry alternatives.

-This is to ensure that they are getting a balanced diet and to add a little bit of variety into their meal time.
+This ensures they get a balanced diet and add a little variety to their meal time.

 Please note that they should be served in small amounts (no more than a teaspoon per serving, according to the reputable breeders at Blissful Quills Hedgehogs), 3-4 days per week.